-Under the Value Plus Option, such treatment is covered at 85% when you use network providers and at 65% when you use out-of-network providers.
+Under the Value Plus Option, such treatment is covered at 85% if you use network providers and at 65% if you use out-of-network providers.

-Under the Value Option, such treatment is covered at 80% when you use network providers and at 60% when you use out-of-network providers.
+Under the Value Option, such treatment is covered at 80% if you use in-network providers and at 60% if you use out-of-network providers.